wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 With this change, users can change the month by just swiping up or down.
 We eliminated the need to navigate between the buttons, saving a few taps.

 ## <a name="auditing"></a>Auditing

+There are many ways to audit your app for VoiceOver.
+The following is just something to help get you started.

+### <a name="questions-to-ask"></a>Questions to ask

+As you perform an audit, you can keep these questions in mind.

+- Is the navigation order what you expect?
+- Are there elements on the screen that were not accessed?
+- Are there accessible elements that does not make sense to be accessible?
+- Are there too many accessible elements?
+- Did VoiceOver speak the appropriate trait?
+For example, `"Button"` or `"Heading"`.
+- Is there something in the [guidelines](#guidelines) that I could use to improve the experience?
+- Are the labels and hints localized?
+- Can you leave the current screen using the escape gesture (make a Z with 2 fingers)?

+### <a name="audit-manual"></a>Manual Audit

+- Enable the **Caption Panel** in iOS Settings → Accessibility → VoiceOver.
+When enabled, anything that VoiceOver speaks will be displayed at the bottom of the screen.
+This helps with double-checking what you heard.
+- Navigate to the first element and start moving to the next elements by swiping right.
+- Swipe up with two fingers to make VoiceOver speak the entire screen from the top.
+- Set the [rotor](https://support.apple.com/en-ca/guide/iphone/iph3e2e3a6d/ios) to navigate by Headings.
+Swipe up and down to go through all the page headings.

+### <a name="audit-automated"></a>Automated Audit

 ## <a name="further-reading"></a>Further Reading